ainavilaa/LiverPatientClassification_MachineLearning/README.md

 ## Methodology and Contents

-A detailed explanation of the methodology, including data exploration, preprocessing, feature transformation, model selection, hyperparameter tuning, and evaluation, can be found in the final **project report**.
+A detailed explanation of the methodology, including data exploration, preprocessing, feature transformation, model selection, hyperparameter tuning, and evaluation, can be found in the final project report.

 Specifically, it covers:
 - **Feature Analysis**: Exploratory data analysis, outlier treatment, scaling and transformations among other preprocessing steps.